-Take an exclusive tour of the Saint Lucia AVA (American Viticultural Area) vineyards, get up close and personal with the winemakers and experience their tasting rooms!
+Take an exclusive tour of the Santa Lucia AVA (American Viticultural Area) vineyards, get up close and personal with the winemakers and experience their tasting rooms!

 Enjoying a glass of Puma Road Chardonnay while the sun is setting on the Santa Lucia Highlands (SLH), the temperature cools down fast.
 The bonfire warms us up while the night sets in in this early spring.
 This is this very specific climate that makes the Salinas Valley an agricultural heaven, a vast grape growing region, and one of California’s premier wine region.
 The chill morning fog and breeze from nearby Monterey Bay are followed by warm afternoons where farmlands are bathed by the sun.
 Before the temperature gets too hot, the warm air goes up and sucks in the fog from the ocean bringing more humidity and strong winds.
 The cool foggy nights are ideal for Chardonnay and Pinot Noir that the local terroir make top quality.
 In this 70-mile long valley, the gentle slopes of the mountains are planted with vineyards while the flat valley bathed by the Salinas River is farmed.
 From the sky, fields of beets, beans, potatoes, lettuce, broccoli, asparagus, fennel, nopales, cauliflower or hay patchwork the landscape scattered by a few heads of cattle for the dairy industry.